 Thanks for visiting!
-Please consider making your purchase at your local, independent bookstore.
+Before clicking these links, please consider making your purchase at your local, indie bookstore.

 ***An O Magazine Reading Room Pick***

 “A novel of huge heart and fierce intelligence.
 It has restored my faith in pretty much everything.” — Ann Patchett, #1 New York Times Bestselling Author of Commonwealth

 “[An] electric debut novel… Lucy’s fierce first-person point of view is as confident and fearless as she is on the court; she narrates her story with the immediacy and sharpness of a sports commentator, mixed with the pathos and wisdom of a perceptive adolescent charting the perils of her senior year of high school… Reader, beware: Spending time with Lucy is unapologetic fun, and heartbreak, and awe as well.” — Chloe Malle, New York Times Book Review

 “There's so much more going on in The Falconer than "just" basketball, but as folks I know who love the game tell me, this seemingly speedy game slows down for good players: They can see everything happening on the court — every player, every movement, every possibility — with startling clarity.
 In The Falconer, Dana Czapnik displays this same gift: In bringing Lucy to life, she sees the whole game.” — Maureen Corrigan, Fresh Air, NPR

 “In this multicultural starburst of Manhattan past come the triumphs and trials of belonging that are the heartbeat of the novel… With prose that mimics Lucy’s athletic skills — at times muscular, at others poetic — author Dana Czapnik glides between biting wit and philosophical musings on the nature of love and being.
 The book delivers on poignant wisdoms… probing the possibilities of womanhood and belonging.” — Rosa Boshier, Los Angeles Review of Books